 SPECIALTY TESTS INCLUDE

-- Allergy Screening: The allergy screening is a rapid method of multi-allergen detection test for identifying the nature Immunoglobin antibodies in the serum.
+- Allergy Screening:- Allergy screening is a rapid method of multi-allergen detection test for identifying the nature of Immunoglobin antibodies in the serum.
 The test gives a wide-spectrum understanding of allergies in an individual.

 Clinic Hours & Closures

 Hours are generally 9:00 am to 6:00 pm and we are closed for lunch from 01:00 pm to 2:00 pm daily.
 Each clinic has varying days of operation and Allergy Hours, so please speak to the specific clinic staff for exact hours at that location.

 In the event of inclement weather, please check our Blogs for clinic closures and updates.

 In general, urgent and sick visits can be scheduled the same day.